[?] Subscribe To This Site

 • Extremely irritable

-• Persistent vomiting and/or diarrhea
+• Persistent vomiting and / or diarrhea

 • High fever

-What's the Best Treatment for H1N1?
+What Was the Best Treatment for H1N1 ?

-Relenza have lost some of their effectiveness against the seasonal flu, they do in fact seem to be effective in preventing the H1N1 virus.
+Although there were some reports that antivirals such as Tamiflu and Relenza had lost some of their effectiveness against the seasonal flu, they were in fact seen to be effective in preventing the H1N1 virus.

-flu virus first, to help build up your system's antibodies and therefore your body's ability to fight back against the current version of the virus.
+Doctors and scientists always recommend getting vaccinated for seasonal flu virus first, to help build up your system's antibodies and therefore your body's ability to fight back against the current version of the virus.

 At the very least, your symptoms may be less severe and with a shorter duration than someone who did not receive the seasonal flu vaccine.

-Who should receive the Swine flu vaccine first?
+Who received the Swine flu vaccine first

 -People caring for infants younger than 6 months old